Use digital rights management and encryption

 Find out more about using DRM technologies:

-- Council of Australasian Archives and Records Authorities’ (CAARA)–Statement on the Application of Digital Rights Management Technology to Public Records
+- Council of Australasian Archives and Records Authorities (CAARA)–Statement on the Application of Digital Rights Management Technology to Public Records (146 KB)

-- State Records of South Australia–Digital Rights Management–Implications for Recordkeeping.
+- State Records South Australia–Digital Rights Management–Implications for Recordkeeping (60 KB).

 For more about security classifications and the use of encryption technologies in state government, refer to: